What are the responsibilities and job description for the Psychiatric Nurse Practitioner position at Catholic Charities Serving Central Washington?

 - Consult with Catholic Charities clinical staff as needed

-- Coordinate and/or consult with outside physicians for psychiatric or medical management of a client under Catholic Charities' care
+- Coordinate and/or consult with outside physicians for psychiatric or medical management of a client under Catholic Charities care

-- Ensure accuracy of psychiatric diagnoses and assessments conducted by mental health staff
+- Ensure accuracy of psychiatric diagnoses and assessments conducted by Mental Health staff

-- Provide expertise and clinical leadership in the development of treatment and discharge planning for consumers served
+- Provide expertise and clinical leadership in the development of treatment and discharge planning

 - Oversee quality and suitability of treatment and discharge planning for consumers